 Common Myths About Eating Bass

 Several persistent myths keep anglers from trying bass as table fare.
-The "muddy taste" reputation often comes from people who've only eaten bass from poor-quality water or prepared them incorrectly.
+The "muddy taste" reputation often comes from people who have only eaten bass from poor-quality water or prepared them incorrectly.
 Bass from clean water taste nothing like their pond-dwelling counterparts.

 The belief that bass are "wormy" is another misconception.
 While bass can harbor parasites like any fish, proper cooking eliminates any risk.
 The parasite levels in bass are no higher than in other commonly consumed freshwater fish.

-Many anglers simply repeat what they've heard without ever trying bass themselves.
+Many anglers simply repeat what they have heard without ever trying bass themselves.
 This perpetuates the cycle of misinformation that keeps people from enjoying a perfectly good food source.

 The Biomass Argument for Eating Bass